rnpnkr/sola-ai-chat/memory-bank/systemPatterns.md

 - Integration of multiple LLMs (`OpenAI/Anthropic`) (planned).
 - Vector database for RAG (`Pinecone/Weaviate`) (planned).
 - **Real-time conversation state communication via WebSockets.**
+- **Real-time audio data streaming for visualization via WebSockets.**

 ## Design Patterns in Use
 - **State Management:** Backend (`ConversationStateManager`) tracks conversation state (IDLE, SPEAKING, LISTENING, THINKING) and sends updates to the frontend via WebSocket.
 - **Timer-based State Inference:** A workaround pattern in the backend to estimate states (especially SPEAKING duration) due to ElevenLabs Python SDK limitations.
 - Asynchronous communication patterns (using `asyncio` and `threading` to bridge synchronous SDK callbacks with the async web server).
 - Component patterns in frontend for audio analysis and visualization (`AudioVisualizer`, `AudioAnalyzer`, `WaveformCanvas`).
+- **Custom Audio Interface (`WaveformAudioInterface`):** Intercepts and forwards audio output.
+- **Audio Data Streaming:** Backend streams raw audio data to the frontend for visualization.

 ## Component Relationships
 - Frontend (React) communicates with Backend (FastAPI).
 - **WebSocket connection (`/ws`) is used for real-time state updates from Backend to Frontend.**
 - Backend integrates Eleven Labs (voice), and will integrate mem0, Supabase, LLMs, Vector DBs (planned).
 - Frontend includes components for audio visualization driven by backend state.
 - Additional services like RevenueCat, Sentry, Analytics are integrated with frontend/backend as needed (planned).
+- `WaveformAudioInterface` interacts with `ConversationStateManager` to send audio data via WebSocket.